Unlocking Smarter Device Control: Foresighted Planning with a World Model-Driven Code Execution Approach: Experiment

 \subsection{Real-World Results}

-To assess the generalization capabilities of our agent in real-world mobile device tasks, including cross-application scenarios (Question 3), we conducted a comparative evaluation against two state-of-the-art baselines: AppAgent~\citet{zhang2023Appagent} and MobileAgent~\citet{wang2024mobile}.
+e generalization capabilities of our agent in real-world mobile device tasks, including cross-application scenarios (Question 3), we conducted a comparative evaluation against two state-of-the-art baselines: AppAgent~~\citep{zhang2023Appagent} and MobileAgent~~\citep{wang2024mobile}.
 These baselines were selected due to their strong alignment with real-world usage patterns, particularly their lack of an offline preparation phase, which is critical in mobile device control tasks where immediacy and adaptability are essential.

 As shown in Table \ref{table:compare}, our agent achieves a success rate (SR) of 33.0\% and a completion rate (CR) of 62.8\%, compared to AppAgent with an SR of 8.7\% and a CR of 21.7\%, while MobileAgent achieved an SR of 19.4\% and a CR of 45.9\%.
 Furthermore, our agent also demonstrates higher efficiency by completing tasks using the fewest average steps (11.9) compared to AppAgent (14.5) and MobileAgent (13.2).